-Wharewaka Suburb: A Growing Community by Lake Taupō
+Wharewaka Suburb: Explore the Growing Community by Lake Taupō

-• The suburb has a growing population of 1,960, with a significant portion aged 65 and older, contributing to its vibrant community character.
+• The suburb’s population stands at an estimated 1,960, with a notable segment aged 65 and older, adding depth to its diverse community character.

-• Infrastructure improvements are underway to support community growth, enhancing water systems and traffic management for better accessibility.
+• Infrastructure enhancements are in progress to support the suburb’s growth, improving water systems and accessibility for a better living experience.

 Location and Geography

-Wharewaka is a picturesque suburb of Taupō, New Zealand, nestled on the west side of State Highway 1.
+Wharewaka is a stunning suburb of Taupō, New Zealand, situated on the west side of State Highway 1.
+It extends from Rainbow Point to Five Mile Bay, resting on a small point of land beside Lake Taupō, just 1.6 km northwest of Taupō Airport.

-The Wharewaka Point Reserve enhances its charm with well-maintained walking trails and picnic sites, making it an ideal spot for outdoor enthusiasts.
+The Wharewaka Point Reserve adds to its allure with maintained walking trails and picnic areas, perfect for outdoor enthusiasts seeking tranquility by the lakeside.

 Demographics Overview